Limited special! Snack sticks – $9/pkg

 Naomi and the gang

-How to get your meat
+How to get your southern Minnesota 100% Berkshire pork

 Local Pickup:

 You can pick up meat at our local store location in Gibbon or on our farm, most weekdays and Saturday mornings.
-There is a 25% discount for local pickup.